Thomasdezeeuw/heph/README.md

 ## Getting started

-First you'll need a recent nightly compiler.
-The easiest way to install and manage different rust installations is via [rustup].
-The following command will install a nightly compiler via rustup.
+First, you'll need a recent nightly compiler. [rustup] is the easiest way to install and manage different rust installations.
+The following command will install a nightly compiler with rustup.

 ```bash
 rustup install nightly # Install the latest nightly compiler.